sammchardy/python-binance-chain/README.rst

 It can be initialised with your private key or your mnemonic phrase.

+You can additionally provide BIP39 passphrase and derived wallet id.

 Note that the BinanceEnvironment used for the wallet must match that of the HttpApiClient, testnet addresses will not work on the production system.